 For example, even if an artist sells his/her music on Song Music, Apple Music, and Google Play Music, they don’t get the actual picture of what is happening overall digitally to their product.
 They don’t have insights that can be conclusive.
-That is why, when you have a database like blockchain it becomes easy to make conclusive insights.
+That is why, when you have a database like a blockchain it becomes easy to make conclusive insights.

 And there is more:

 These production and distribution houses that act as agents take a hefty amount from the earnings of the actual musical product and very less gets passed on to the actual artists.

 In some scenarios, this reward has been as low as 10-20% for the artists and can take up to 2-3 years in actually reaching the artist’s bank account.

 This problem can be solved with autonomous smart contracts hosted on the blockchain which pays the artists at the point of sale itself in a matter of minutes.

 Some start-ups have already started doing this.
 (We will talk about them further in the article).

 On top of that, piracy problems bring down the overall sales of the music records that results in a loss to its creator.
 And that’s because these labeled houses aren’t efficient enough to prevent piracy to occur.